This document predominantly references the ubuntu distribution. All examples should work on recent releases of ubuntu (12.04, 14.04 or 16.04).

 # reenable a disabled service

-sudo systemctl unmask NAME.service
+sudo systemctl unmask NAME.serviceend of Statup/Shutdown/Services section

 Ubuntu Package Management